-ROCK HILL, S.C. - The South Carolina Law Enforcement Division has charged the man accused of shooting a state trooper during a traffic stop near Rock Hill last weekend.
+ROCK HILL, S.C. - The man accused of shooting a state trooper during a traffic stop near Rock Hill earlier this month has been indicted on federal weapons charges.

 "At this point my client maintains his innocence.
 They are some pretty steep accusations, and he looks forward to his day in court to refute those accusations," said Wright's lawyer Todd Rutherford.